‘True partners’ in excellence: Alumni couple pledges additional $500K to college

 The Williamses have been recognized by Seminole Boosters for their contributions to FSU Athletics, particularly the football and golf programs.
 "We eat, sleep and breathe Florida State football," Brian Williams says.
 Click to enlarge

-The Williamses also support the college and university with their time.
+The Williamses also support FSU with their time.
 Brian previously served on the Seminole Boosters Board of Directors and now serves on the College of Business Board of Governors and the FSU Foundation Board of Trustees.
 Cortney is a new member of the FSU Foundation’s new Parent and Family Advancement Council, made up of philanthropic individuals and families dedicated to student success.

 In addition, the couple has been recognized by Seminole Boosters for their contributions to FSU Athletics, particularly the football and golf programs.